philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-06/lab/README.md

 DELETE | /api/thing/:id | Model.findByIdAndRemove

 Open Postman and manually test your routes, checking in Compass (or `mongo` cli) that data is being saved as expected.

+**Include one screenshot image of postman per route in your repository**